Brown recluse spider

 Symptoms will be treated.
 Because brown recluse spider bites can be painful, pain medicines may be given.
 Antibiotics may also be prescribed if the wound is infected.

 If the wound is near a joint (such as a knee or elbow), the arm or leg may be placed into a brace or sling.
-If possible, the arm or leg will be elevated.
+If practical, elevate the arm or leg.

 In more serious reactions, the person may receive: